 Another highlight of the service is a rather generous refund policy.
 If you’re not satisfied, you can still get a refund after up to 10 hours of usage or 100 sessions or 10GB of bandwidth – whichever comes first.
 This will come in handy, however, as the service is far from cheap.
 The yearly plan is the best option for the moment, even if it’s still a pricey subscription compared to rival VPNs.
 The packages available are:

 Best VPN for expert users

 Number of servers: 3000+ | Server locations: 50+ | IP addresses: N/A | Maximum devices supported: 5

 As the name suggests, TorGuard is a VPN designed for torrent users.
 It offers a vast selection of servers, all mainstream protocol support, unlimited bandwidth and 24/7 customer support.

 Furthermore, expert users will have a field day with the client as it offers loads of configuration options not commonly found in VPN software, along with the necessary stuff like a kill switch and DNS leak prevention.
 The company doesn't store or log any online activity, either.

 Things are more wobbly on the performance front, though, and when we tested things out latency was high, although download and upload speeds were reasonable, if a little varied.
 Overall, we’d describe the service as acceptable in this department.

 There’s no free trial of this VPN, but there is a refund available if requested within 7-days from the date of purchase.
-TorGuard has five price plans and generally speaking, it’s about average value-for-money (with possible additional customisations).
+TorGuard has four price plans and generally speaking, it’s about average value-for-money (with possible additional customisations).
 The 6-month plan offers the best value (seeing as a year-long or two-year subscription doesn’t get you a cheaper monthly rate).
 The packages available are: